EnduringBeta/view-regulations/README.md

 ## Containerized Setup

-0. Clone this repository first: `git clone git@github.com:EnduringBeta/scratch-web-app.git`
+0. Clone this repository first: `git clone git@github.com:EnduringBeta/view-regulations.git`

 ### Run Docker container

 1. Download [Docker Desktop](https://www.docker.com/) and install.
 Probably sign in.
 (This program is useful, but following steps will only use the command line functionality.)
-2. Inside the repo directory from step 0, run `docker build -t scratch-web-app .` to build the Docker image
+2. Inside the repo directory from step 0, run `docker build -t view-regulations .` to build the Docker image
-3. Run `docker run -d -p 3306:3306 -p 5000:5000 -p 3000:3000 scratch-web-app` to start the MySQL and Flask server
+3. Run `docker run -d -p 3306:3306 -p 5000:5000 -p 3000:3000 view-regulations` to start the MySQL and Flask server

 These can also be run together via `redocker.sh`